The UK's largest independent broadband news and information site

 What is Fibre on Demand, is it different to FTTP?

-Around Spring 2013 Openreach will make available a new option for people wanting to improve their broadband speeds.
-Fibre on Demand will only be available to those parts of the UK where Openreach has its Fibre to the Cabinet (FTTC) network, the on demand product means that when you order the service Openreach will plan and provide details of the cost to install a Fibre to the Premises (Home) product to that property.
+Around Spring 2013 Openreach will made available a new option for people wanting to improve their broadband speeds.
+Fibre on Demand will only be available to a subset set the of areas where Openreach has its Fibre to the Cabinet (FTTC/VDSL2) network, the on demand product means that when you order the service Openreach will plan and provide details of the cost to install a Fibre to the Premises (Home) product to that property.
 Once installed the service behaves identically to the FTTP product that is available to some properties in the UK.